orklann/orklann.github.io/_posts/2023-06-18-On-Turing-Machine.md

 things.
 All physical things are computational, and our souls are uncomputational.

-That means all status of physical world are preditable in itself because it's computational, but because our souls are uncomputational, and can affect the physical world, so at last the physical world are unpreditable.
+That means all status of physical world are predictable in itself because it's computational, but because our souls are uncomputational, and can affect the physical world, so at last the physical world are unpreditable.